ivan0811/peduli-id/README.md

 # peduli_id

-### disclaimer
+### Disclaimer

-frontend only
+Frontend only

-this app not includes font, icon and img
+This app not includes font, icon and img

-design by Hayin Ananta
+Design by Hayin Ananta

-frontend by Ivan Faathirza
+Frontend by Ivan Faathirza

 ## Project setup